farrow-js/farrow/README.md

 ## Benefits

 - Expressive HTTP middleware like [Koa](https://github.com/koajs/koa) but no need to modify `req/res` or `ctx`
-- Strongly typed and type-safe from request to response via powerful schema validation
+- Strongly typed and type-safe from request to response via powerful schema-based validation
 - Provide React-Hooks-like mechanism which is useful for reusing code and integrating other parts of Server like database connection
 - Easy to learn and use if you were experienced in expressjs/koajs